 In biological reactions, however, equilibrium is rarely obtained because the concentrations of the reactants or products or both are constantly changing, often with a product of one reaction being a reactant for another.
 To return to the example of excess hydrogen ions in the blood, the formation of carbonic acid will be the major direction of the reaction.
 However, the carbonic acid can also leave the body as carbon dioxide gas (via exhalation) instead of being converted back to bicarbonate ion, thus driving the reaction to the right by the chemical law known as law of mass action.
 These reactions are important for maintaining the homeostasis of our blood.

-Ionic bonds are broken and/or formed between atoms., Ionic bonds are formed but not broken between atoms., Covalent bond are formed but not broken between atoms., and Chemical bonds are broken and/or formed between atoms.
+Chemical bonds are broken and/or formed between atoms., Ionic bonds are formed but not broken between atoms., Covalent bond are formed but not broken between atoms., or Ionic bonds are broken and/or formed between atoms.

-Compounds have double bonds between all of the atoms., Compounds are always made from the same kinds of elements., Compounds are always human-made, and Compounds have atoms of more than one type of element.
+Compounds are always made from the same kinds of elements., Compounds are always human-made, Compounds have double bonds between all of the atoms., or Compounds have atoms of more than one type of element.